 Upload or edit the header background image using the Tiny Image Uploader.

-The Header Background Image is at the top of the page and it covers the menu items.
-If there is ghosting on the menu after changing this, make sure to use the same image here as the Menu Background Image found in the Menu section below.
+The header background image is at the top of the page, covering the menu items.
+If there is ghosting on the menu after changing this, use the same image here as the Menu Background Image found in the Menu section below.
 This ghosting will only occur with gradient headers and should not be used when creating a flat theme.

 3. Header Background Divider Image

-This is used to create an interesting divider image that separates the header from the blog body.
+This creates an exciting divider image that separates the header from the blog body.
 I do not use this image on any of my themes.
 Clicking on this field opens the Tiny Image Uploader.

 4. Stretch Header Across Page